 (iii) to apply the proceeds in accordance with section 96.

-(3) The Sheriff’s entitlement applies even if the offender’s saleable interest is held jointly or in common with another or others.
+(3) The Sheriff’s entitlement applies even if the debtor’s saleable interest is held jointly or in common with another or others.

 (4) Under a warrant, the Sheriff must not sell any saleable interest that is registered under the Transfer of Land Act 1893 in respect of land under the operation of that Act unless, at the time of the sale, the warrant is registered under section 133 of that Act in respect of the interest.